statisticalmechanics/scatter/code_cpu/README.md

 ## powder_even.cpp

-This piece of code is based on powder method, details has been introduced in THE PAPER, section 8.
+This piece of code is based on powder method, where a powder sample is used for diffraction experiment, and a graph of Intensity vs twotheta (the diffraction angle) is expected.
+Details has been introduced in THE PAPER, section 8.

 - files needed:
 	- config.xyz: sample file, being put in the same